athankefalas/Stitcher/README.md

 time when it was first requested which can be helpful for defining cyclic relationships between dependencies.

 The injected property wrapper will attempt to inject the dependency, the first time it's wrapped value is requested.
-If the dependency cannot be found or it has a mismatching type it will cause a runtime precondition failure, which will print the file and line of the failure.
+If the dependency cannot be found or it has a mismatching type it will cause a runtime precondition failure, which will print the file and line of the wrapped property that was the source of the failure.

 ##### Inject By Name